 "What targeting options do you typically use on Reddit?"

 Look for specificity: community (subreddit) targeting, interest targeting, keyword targeting, custom audiences, retargeting.
 Bonus points if they mention researching and vetting subreddits before targeting them.
+A sophisticated understanding of Reddit advertising targeting capabilities is essential.

 "How do you integrate organic and paid Reddit strategies?"